|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 These period cups are not made from medical grade silicone.
 The result is that they’re often so flimsy that they don’t fully open inside of you.
 This means that they usually leak like crazy, which besides health reasons, is why they should be avoided.

-What are the Best Menstrual Cups?
+What are the Best Period Cups?

 Keep on reading for your guide to the best menstrual cups.
 By “best,” I mean ones that are easy to insert and remove, don’t leak, and most importantly, are made from top-quality materials in Western countries according to the strictest manufacturing standards.